-His musical journey began in Primary School with Rachel Considine before continuing his studies with Alison Waller RCS Junior Conservatoire.
-He chose to stay at the Royal Conservatoire of Scotland for his undergraduate studies, gaining a BMus Performance degree with Honours of the First Class upon graduation in July 2021.
+His musical journey began in Primary School, aged 8, with Rachel Considine before continuing his studies with Alison Waller at the RCS Junior Conservatoire from 2015-2017.
+He chose to stay at the Royal Conservatoire of Scotland for his undergraduate studies, gaining a BMus Performance degree with Honours of the First Class upon graduation in July 2021, passing his final recital with full marks.
 During his time at the RCS, Adam studied clarinet with John Cushing and Tim Orpen, bass clarinet with Heather Nicoll and E flat clarinet with Joe Pacewicz.

-Adam is also a passionate teacher, currently teaching several pupils throughout Ayrshire and Greater Glasgow.
-He has experience tutoring in bands and orchestras, giving one to one lessons from beginner to ABRSM Grade 8 and has a 100% pass rate in pupils who have been entered for an ABRSM exam.
-He holds a DipABRSM in Clarinet Teaching with Distinction, awarded in September 2020.
-Adam was selected to be the National Youth Orchestra of Scotland's Clarinet Ambassador for 2022, a role which will see him mentor young musicians enrolled on the NYOS 2022 junior courses.
+Alongside his performance career, Adam is a committed teacher and passionate advocate of youth music in Scotland.
+He teaches several pupils throughout Ayrshire, Greater Glasgow and London and was selected to be the National Youth Orchestra of Scotland's Clarinet Ambassador for 2022, a training role in mentoring young musicians.
+From November 2022, he will serve on the Board of the National Youth Orchestras of Scotland as a Young Trustee.
 Adam’s commitment to performance and music education was reflected by being selected as a finalist in the North Ayrshire Provost’s Civic Pride Awards in the Arts and Culture and Young Citizen categories in 2017.

 Currently updating social media links